spryker/spryker-docs/docs/scos/dev/migration-concepts/migrate-to-sccos/step-10-add-frontend-assets.md

 ---
 title: 'Step 10: Add frontend assets'
-description: To migrate to PaaS, one of the steps, is adding the frontend assets.
+description: To migrate to SCCOS, one of the steps, is adding the frontend assets.
 template: howto-guide-template
 ---

 After you have implemented security and performance guidelines, add the frontend assets as described in this document.

-## 1. Host frontend assets in Spryker PaaS
+## 1. Host frontend assets in SCCOS
 The default Spryker approach for hosting frontend assets, such as images and videos, is based on a CDN that uses an S3 bucket.
-If you need to host frontend assets within the Spryker PaaS environment, submit a CDN creation request through your account on the [Spryker Support portal](https://support.spryker.com/).
+If you need to host frontend assets within the SCCOS environment, submit a CDN creation request through your account on the [Spryker Support portal](https://support.spryker.com/).

 ## 2. Upload images to S3
 Once the S3 bucket has been established, you can manually upload asset files to the S3 bucket using the AWS user interface.